brianSalk/wordle-rs/README.md

 # wordle-rs
-commandline wordle written in rust.
-Now available in German!
+multi-lingual command-line wordle written in rust!
 # setup
 clone this repo to your computer, enter the newly created directory and type `cargo run` to play command-line wordle.
 to create a global `wordle` command, run `setup.sh`